agcomphr25/EPOCH-v83/replit.md

 EPOCH v8 is a comprehensive Manufacturing ERP system for small manufacturing companies specializing in customizable products.
 Its purpose is to streamline operations, enhance efficiency, and improve scalability through end-to-end order management, inventory tracking, an employee portal, and quality control workflows.
 The project aims to be a leading ERP solution for small-to-medium customizable product manufacturers, offering a full-stack TypeScript PWA with a React frontend and Express backend, deployable to web and mobile platforms.
 The system incorporates robust features like a Bill of Materials (BOM) system, Google OAuth integration, a global search function, and a comprehensive Parts List Management System to provide a complete and efficient solution.

 ## Recent Changes
-**PO Product Stock Model Validation for Layup** (October 26, 2025)
+**PO Product Stock Model Validation** (October 26, 2025)
-- Added business rule validation: PO products without stock models cannot be marked as "laid up"
+- Implemented business rule: PO products without stock models are excluded from the production queue
+- Modified `/api/pos/:id/generate-production-orders` endpoint to only create production orders for items with `itemType === 'stock_model'`
+- Updated `storage.getOpenP1PurchaseOrders()` to filter out non-stock model items when fetching P1 PO queue
-- Modified `/api/push-to-layup-plugging` endpoint to check item type before updating production status
+- Modified `/api/push-to-layup-plugging` endpoint to validate item type before marking orders as "laid up"
-- System now skips production orders where the associated PO item is not a 'stock_model' type
+- System now prevents custom models and feature items from appearing in production queues or being marked as laid up
-- Returns detailed information about skipped orders in the API response for user visibility
+- Returns detailed information about filtered/skipped items in API responses for user visibility
-- Prevents invalid state where custom models or feature items would incorrectly appear as laid up

 **Parts List Management System** (October 26, 2025)
 - Enhanced inventory items with comprehensive MRP/COGS fields: